meteor/meteor/content/build-tool.md

 It is necessary to configure TypeScript with a `tsconfig.json` file.
 More info about that can be found [here](http://www.typescriptlang.org/docs/handbook/tsconfig-json.html).

-A guide on installation, configuration and usage of TypeScript with meteor is currently being written.
+A guide on installation, configuration and usage of TypeScript with Meteor is currently being written.

 <h2 id="blaze-templates">Templates and HTML</h2>